Carving wood

 If you are using power tools that create dust, be sure to wear a dust mask.
 Wood can contain toxic fungi, and some woods themselves can be hazardous.

 While applying force to push a knife or gouge through wood, tools frequently slip.
 Always keep your hands behind the tool's sharp edge.
 Do not hold the wood in your lap while carving.
-Always try to secure the work piece on a table or in a vise so that both hands are free to control the tools.
-Cuts often happen when one hand is trying to hold the piece and the other hand is pushing hard on the tool - and it slips.
+Always try to secure the work piece on a table or in a vise so that both hands are free to control the chisel or power tool.
+Cuts often happen when one hand is trying to hold the piece and the other hand is pushing hard on the knife or chisel - and the tool slips.
 Secure the work piece, and keep both hands on the tool and behind the sharp edge.

 Use common sense.
-Listen to the voice of self preservation.
-Every time, just before I hurt myself, there was a little voice in my head saying "you shouldn't be doing this, it's unsafe."
+Listen to that little voice of self preservation.
+Every time, just before I hurt myself, there was a little voice in my head saying "you shouldn't be doing this, it's not safe."
 Ignoring that little voice, even for a second, may result in a trip to the first aid kit.

 Speaking of first aid, be sure to keep a well-equipped first aid kit handy.